About health insurance

 If you switch to us from another private health insurer, we’ll generally recognise any Waiting Periods you’ve already served for comparable benefits.

-Check your Quick Guide to see what Waiting Periods you must serve.
+Check your product guide to see what Waiting Periods you must serve.

 Why do health insurers impose Waiting Periods?